Vervi/multi-base-calc/README.md

 <a href= "http://corochann.com/get-to-know-coding-rule-of-javadoc-in-10-mins-366.html#see">JavaDoc Linking </a>Helpful in figuring out proper syntax for Javadoc commenting

-<a href="http://www.java67.com/2014/05/3-examples-to-loop-map-in-java-foreach.html"> Map Looping </a> Great examples of different wasy to loop over map.
+<a href="http://www.java67.com/2014/05/3-examples-to-loop-map-in-java-foreach.html"> Map Looping </a> Great examples of different ways to loop over a map.

+<a href="http://www.cleavebooks.co.uk/scol/calnumba.htm"> Number Base Calculator</a> Very helpful in testing Jslider and base conversion cases.
+Allows user to see representation of a specific value in multiple bases at one time.